What if You Could Measure the Future?

 The initial goal was to integrate the WERS into the BGNM program and use it to document an empirical method of calculating eligibility for water use reduction tax credits.
 In February of 2014, goals were generated along with an initial action plan.
 In the following months, a formalized committee, consisting of representatives from BGNM, the SFWCC, the SFAHBA, The Coalition, and the Santa Fe Community College (SFCC), continued to refine the WERS program.

 Measurable parameters were established as the foundation of WERS, along with a scoring scale of zero to 100 with zero being the most desirable.
 The decided focus was on water using elements that could be measured.
-Initially, indoor water use was considered that involved the main plumbing fixtures of toilets, showers, lavatories, kitchen sinks, clothes washers and “pipe priming”.
-Pipe priming is the amount of water that is typically wasted before usable hot water arrives at the furthest hot water using fixture.
-The calculation for pipe priming was based on the water wasted for conventional water heating systems.
+Initially, indoor water use was considered that involved the main plumbing fixtures of toilets, showers, lavatories, kitchen sinks, clothes washers and structural waste.
+Structural waste is the amount of water that is typically wasted before usable hot water arrives at the furthest hot water using fixture.
+The calculation for structural waste is based on the water wasted for conventional water heating systems.

 Much research was done to calculate the loading from the main plumbing fixtures, clothes washers and pipe priming and their eventual impact on the WERS.
 For the first pilot version, only the indoor water use was calculated empirically based on the estimated loading of the above items while taking into account their associated efficiencies.
 The current version includes the ability to account for outdoor water use which includes rainwater and greywater catchment calculations.
 Depending on the verified filtration methods for rainwater and greywater, they can be used to offset indoor water use much like solar panels can be used to offset energy use in the HERS index.
 Additionally, any remaining unused rainwater or greywater can be credited to potential outdoor use.